Intangible Assets and SME’s…

 • exploit them to enhance – secure competitive advantages, reputation, image, and goodwill, and relationship capital, etc.

-Still, the professional – personal incentive a business leader might enjoy from engaging – embarking on an intangible asset focused course of action is another worthy and useful starting point for making many (tactical as well as strategic) business decisions, and certainly for commencing any business transaction, because inevitably, intangible assets will in play in both circumstances.
+Still, the professional – personal incentive a business leader might enjoy from engaging – embarking on an intangible asset focused course of action is a worthy and useful starting point for making many (tactical as well as strategic) business decisions, and certainly for commencing any business transaction, because inevitably, intangible assets will in play in both circumstances.

 Unfortunately, as noted above, there remain, what some would describe as, real disincentives, which many SME management teams default, as a rationale for not engaging the intangible assets which they have fiduciary responsibilities for managing, overseeing, and stewarding.